mriskyp/kropchar/README.md

 # kropchar
-kropchar is implement how many ways to generate random string and evaluate it we will evaluate any random string by length, and by type, example from rune, byte, mask, etc
+kropchar is implement how many ways to generate random string and evaluate it

-## how to implement it:

 ignore main.go, as it only use as example